Zhiming-Huang/luc/README.md

 python3 luc.py

 ```
 Now, ccp-kernel will report statistics to LUC.
-LUC will make decisions on the congestion window/rate and pass it back to ccp-kernel.
+LUC will decide on the congestion window/rate and pass it back to CCP-kernel.

 ### Step 3: Install Mininet
-We need to install from source.
+We need to install it from the source.
 First, get the source code by
 ```
 git clone https://github.com/mininet/mininet
 ```
-Then, install by using the script
+Then, install it by using the script:
 ```
 cd mininet
 sudo python3 PYTHON=python3 util/install.sh -a